 All parents/caregivers should receive culturally competent educational materials with appropriate reading levels.
-The materials explain why scheduling and attending an eye exam when a student does not pass his/her vision screening is important for good vision now and in the future, and the increased risk for vision problems in defined high-risk populations.
+The materials explain why scheduling and attending an eye examination when a student does not pass his/her vision screening is important for good vision now and in the future, and the increased risk for vision problems in defined high-risk populations.

 Vision Screening Is Key to Healthy Development! [ Spanish ] [ Chinese ]

 Focus on Eye Health and Culturally Diverse Populations

 Signs of Possible Eye Trouble in Children [ Spanish ]

 The Affordable Care Act and Your Child's Eyes: Spanish